 You can view the progress of the update task by selecting Monitor > Activity.
 If the task is not completed successfully within 24 hours, it is shown in failure status.

 What to do next

-Update the farms that are using the original image by editing the farms to use the new duplicate image, the image which now has the updated agent software on it.
-In each farm's details page, click the General Settings Edit link to open a window, select the new duplicate image, and save.
+- Update the farms that are using the original image by editing the farms to use the new duplicate image, the image which now has the updated agent software on it.
+Use the Edit action on the farm, then in the window that opens, locate the Image field, select the new duplicate image, and save.

-When you have updated the farms that were using the original image and can determine the original image is no longer needed by your organization, use the Images page to delete the original image.
+- When you have updated the farms that were using the original image and can determine the original image is no longer needed by your organization, you can delete the original image from the page where it is listed.
 Deleting the original image is a best practice, to prevent other administrators in your organization from using an image that has down-level agents.